 DIY LOCKER FOR LAUNDRY ROOM STORAGE

 A simple DIY locker project is a laundry room or mud room storage locker.
 This takes the least work.
-In fact, the locker I just refinished is being used as a storage locker for my kitchen entryway.
+In fact, the one I just refinished is being used as a storage space for my kitchen entryway.

 Indeed, this is a very useful way to use a tall or narrow locker.